 Link URL is the link to which you may send someone for further information

-General Activity: May include a link, and once complete, a patron simply clicks on the check.
+-General Activity: May include a link, and once complete, a reader simply clicks on the check.

 You can always add or remove activities, and you and easily drag and drop the activities to change their order.